Why GaN?

 Gallium nitride (GaN) based power-switching transistors are superior to their silicon (Si) and silicon carbide (SiC) counterparts due to materials properties which allow for significantly smaller wafer area devices with equivalent breakdown voltage, on-resistance, and current handling capability to be realized.

-“Switch-mode” power converters are a broad class of power conversion circuits used to convert electrical power from one form to another.
+“Switch-Mode” power converters are a broad class of power conversion circuits used to convert electrical power from one form to another.
 The applications include consumer electronics, electric vehicles, solar photovoltaics, and smart power grid distribution applications.
 At the heart of every power converter, is the semiconductor power switch.
 This component determines the performance of the whole system.
 Currently, the dominant power switching semiconductor material used is Si, with high-performance applications making use of SiC due to its superior materials properties.

 The physical size of a power conversion system is inversely proportional to its operating frequency due to the size of the passive components shrinking with increasing operating frequency.
 The operating frequency is dictated by the limitations of the semiconductor power switch.
 Since GaN switches allow for switching speeds ~10X greater than SiC switches, GaN-based power converters are considerably smaller than SiC-based systems: ~1/4 the volume and weight.
 These systems are not only smaller and lighter, but importantly, cheaper to produce as the cost of passive components roughly scales with size and weight as well.

-Horizontal-Conduction vs. Vertical-Conduction Devices
+Vertical-Conduction over Horizontal-Conduction Devices

 Si and SiC-based power transistors are all of the vertical-conduction geometry.
 These device geometries rely on what is known as impurity doping to achieve the area-selective p-type regions employed in the device.
 They are normally-off devices, meaning no current flows unless a bias is applied to the gate terminal.